July 14, 2011

 Solution in the works

-“We are at the early stages of a project to tackle this very issue,” Dominic Molinari, at Berkeley, says.
+“We are at the early stages of a project to tackle this very issue,” Dominic Molinari, at UC Berkeley, says.
 “We have plans to design a hand-powered grinding system to turn bottles into pellets, and then mold these pellets into non-structural building material using local stove technology.”
 The design is unfinished, but the two EWB-USA chapters have more information available for those interested.

 How about hydroponic farming with soda bottles?
 “This isn’t necessarily the most cost-effective, but it’s a really cool concept!” says Hannah Kates in EWB-USA’s LI group.
 “Depending on the community’s needs, maybe the idea could be adapted,” she says.